Install the Internal Scanner on Linux

 Operating System

-The HostedScan agent runs on most common Linux distributions.
+The HostedScan Internal Scanner runs on most common Linux distributions.
 Officially tested and supported on:

 | OS | Version |